-I’m in the midst of sharing small batch recipes of all my top cake recipes.
-So far I’ve shared my small batch chocolate cake recipe, and my small batch vanilla cake recipe.
+I’m in the midst of sharing small batch recipes of my most popular cake recipes.
+So far I’ve shared my small batch marble cake recipe, my small batch vanilla cake recipe, and my small batch WASC cake recipe.
 It was only a matter of time until I got around to making a small batch version of my funfetti cake recipe.

-One batch of my funfetti cake recipe makes a layer cake large enough to feed about 24 people.
+One batch of my full sized funfetti layer cake recipe makes a cake large enough to feed about 24 people.

 But sometimes you don’t need to make that big of a cake.
 You might just want to make a cute little six-inch layer cake.